expectedparrot/edsl/docs/index.rst

 - :ref:`coop`: A platform for creating, storing and sharing AI research.
 - :ref:`notebooks`: Instructions for sharing .ipynb files with other users on the Coop.
 - :ref:`remote_caching`: Learn how to cache your results and API calls on our server.
+- :ref:`remote_inference`: Run your jobs on our server.

 How-to Guides
 -------------